College of Medicine Dean’s Office: 859-323-5160

 What if I change my mind?
 May I withdraw my decision to donate?

-Yes, by notifying this office in writing.
+Yes, by notifying this office in writing at the above address.

 Procedures at Time of Death: Call Kentucky Mortuary Service 859-278-8501